wwivbbs/docs/docs/chains/doors.md

     %R - DOOR.SYS
 ```
 These parameters are replaced with a full path and filename of the specified text file the bulletin board creates holding data about that caller, such as the caller's name, security level, time left, etc.  For most programs explicitly written for WWIV v4, the parameter should be placed after the filename.
 If you do not, you will see a "Parameter file not found" error message.
 If you see that message when running a chain, add the parameter as in "tw2002 %C".
 If the program is not specifically made for WWIV, it may be necessary to run it from a batch file to setup other environment variables or settings.
 See the game documentation for more information.

+In addition to these, the full list of replacable parameters is [Here](parameters.md)

 **C) SL**
 The SL (security level) required in order to run the chain.
 Most sysops will set this at the level of validated users or higher.